Membership Reopening FAQs

 A limited number of member entries will be available at the door, however, time slots are still required, and you may have to wait until a slot is available to enter the museum.

 Members will receive free, full access to the building.
-This includes Dinosaur Hall, the dioramas, and the special exhibits, Survival of the Slowest, where you can see our live sloth, Lulu, and Wildlife Photographer of the Year, opening September 5.
+This includes Dinosaur Hall, the dioramas, and the special exhibits, Permian Monsters, and Wildlife Photographer of the Year.
 To maintain visitor safety, some of our regular high-touch exhibits will be temporarily closed: Outside In, Butterflies!, and The Big Dig.
 We look forward to reopening those spaces soon.

 There will be no school and camp field trips until further notice.